-- i.
-Clarity: Initially teachers, individually and collectively, must develop clarity about the concept, the value and the process of the change as follows. - (a) Conceptual Clarity: Teachers understand the proposed change and how it differs from current practice. - (b) Value Clarity: Teachers understand how the proposed change can improve upon current practice. - (c) Procedural Clarity: Teachers understand the steps to be taken during the implementation and how these steps will affect their practice. - Time Required for Implementation: Teachers will require time both before and during and after implementation in order to plan, assess review, modify, evaluate, share and report on aspects of the change individually and collectively. - iii.
-In-Service Support: educational implementation committees will recommend the nature and timing of in-service specific to the implementation of new curriculum and educational change. - iv.
-Resources: one of the major tasks of the implementation committees shall be to make recommendations with respect to appropriate resources to facilitate school based decision making. - b.
+- a.
+In planning for the implementation of educational and/or curriculum change the Board, in consultation with the Educational Implementation Committee, if one exists, will support the implementation process by providing for the following. - i.
+Clarity: Initially teachers, individually and collectively, must develop clarity about the concept, the value and the process of the change as follows. - (a) Conceptual Clarity: Teachers understand the proposed change and how it differs from current practice. - (b) Value Clarity: Teachers understand how the proposed change can improve upon current practice. - (c) Procedural Clarity: Teachers understand the steps to be taken during the implementation and how these steps will affect their practice. - ii.
+Time Required for Implementation: Teachers will require time both before and during and after implementation in order to plan, assess review, modify, evaluate, share and report on aspects of the change individually and collectively. - iii.
+In-Service Support: Educational implementation committees will recommend the nature and timing of in-service specific to the implementation of new curriculum and educational change. - iv.
+Resources: One of the major tasks of the implementation committees shall be to make recommendations with respect to appropriate resources to facilitate school based decision making. - b.
 As a part of the original implementation planning provision will be made for an ongoing process of both individual and collective reflection on the curricular change and the change process itself.
-The Educational Implementation Committee will ensure that such formative evaluation is conducted at the district level and will encourage schools to include a similar process in their own implementation planning. - 23.3.
+The Educational Implementation Committee will ensure that such formative evaluation is conducted at the district level and will encourage schools to include a similar process in their own implementation planning.

+23.3.
 Centrality of Teaching